Optimize Warehouse Value Added Services with Python

 For instance, Job 2 (Handbag) is starting with Anti-theft Tags placement using Machine 1 (6 min) followed by Labels Sewing using Machine 2 (4 min), to finally end with Kitting and Packing using Machine 3 (3 min).

 The machines can only execute one job at a time.
-And once started, the machine cannot be interrupted until the completion of the assigned job.

 i.
 The Naive Solution: 1 job cycle at a time